Stockton poll finds deep partisan divide in NJ on Biden, COVID relief, state's direction

 If Murphy can maintain that 58% approval rating, "that's landslide territory," Froonjian said.

+TRENTON — New Jersey became the latest state Tuesday to enact a law allowing early in-person…

-A majority of those polled, 58%, supported expanding vote by mail and early voting, while 40% opposed such measure.
+A majority of those polled, 58%, supported expanding vote by mail and early voting, while 40% opposed such measures.
 On Tuesday, Murphy signed a bill to require early voting in the November election.

-There were party differences on those top issues as well, with 36% of Republicans citing restricting immigration as opposed to 4% of Democrats; and 25% of Democrats’ main concern was the coronavirus compared to 12% of Republicans.
+There were party differences on those top issues as well, with 36% of Republicans citing restricting immigration as opposed to 4% of Democrats; and 25% of Democrats citing the coronavirus compared with 12% of Republicans.

+The next most mentioned answer was the economy, at 6%, health care, at 6%, and jobs at 5%.
+Another 37 issues were cited by 4% to fewer than 1% of respondents.

 A question asking voters to rate the amount of COVID aid provided showed rare bipartisan agreement.
 Half the voters of both parties and independents thought the amount of relief provided was not enough.
 Respondents from both major parties called for greater direct stimulus payments and more small business relief.